jackcary/pandemicpregnancy.com/content/about.md

 ---

 ### Hello!
-I'm Jack Cary, a Software Consultant in Burlington, Vermont.
-My wife Chelsea, a Doctor of Physical Therapy (DPT), is, at the time of writing, 33 weeks pregnant!
+Hi, I'm Jack Cary, a software consultant in Burlington, Vermont.
+My wife Chelsea, a doctor of physical therapy (DPT), is currently 33 weeks pregnant!

 We know we are not alone in having a ton of questions concerning the impact of COVID-19 on pregnant people, or in our frustration with the lack of comprehensive information.

-I've put this website together to share the questions we've had, and the answers we've received thus far.
-The goal of this project is to help pregnant people and their families reset expectations in the time of COVID-19.
+I've put this website together to gather and share the questions we've had, and the information we've found thus far.
+The goal of this website is to help pregnant people and their families reset expectations in the time of COVID-19.

 If you have a creditable source of information that would contribute to the goal of this project, please send an email to <a class="" href="mailto:hello@pandemicpregnancy.com">hello@pandemicpregnancy.com</a>.